s3rvac/retdec-python/docs/library.rst

     $ export RETDEC_API_KEY=YOUR-API-KEY

-The advantage of the environment variable is that you do not need to specify the API key every time you use the library:
+An advantage of the environment variable is that you do not need to specify the API key every time you use the library:

 .. code-block:: python